zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 ===============

-Zope 4 no longer ships with a builtin web server, so when you want to interact with Zope via browser you have to setup a WSGI server as.
+Zope 4 no longer ships with a builtin web server, so when you want to interact with Zope via browser you have to setup a WSGI server.

 .. note::